mlstyszynski/techfest/README.md

 Here's the access information to your POD : [my_pod_access_info](pod1/README.md)

-####Lab section 1 tasks ####
+### Lab section 1 tasks

-`L1-task1`: verify the full IPv4 underlay reachability within the  [section 1 topology](topologies/evpn-vxlan-techfest_topo1.png)
+#### L1-task1: verify the full IPv4 underlay reachability within the  [section 1 topology](topologies/evpn-vxlan-techfest_topo1.png)

-`L1-task2`: provision and verify the overlay iBGP(spine1/spine2 as overlay route-reflectors)  with EVPN signaling at all DC-1 fabric nodes using the local ASN 64512 as shown on the diagram
+#### L1-task2: provision and verify the overlay iBGP(spine1/spine2 as overlay route-reflectors)  with EVPN signaling at all DC-1 fabric nodes using the local ASN 64512 as shown on the diagram

 `L1-taks3`: provision and verify the underlay and overlay IP-ECMP within routing-options forwarding-options and protocol bgp level